nla/outbackcdx/README.md

 Status and Limitations
 ----------------------

-We're (National Library of Australia) using this in production but under a relatively light traffic load.
+A couple of institutions are using this in production.

+* The dashabord / admin GUI is not fully functional yet
+* Documentation could be improved a lot
 * Requires Java 8
 * No authentication (currently assumes you use a firewall)
-* No sharding (could be added relatively easily but we don't currently need it)
+* No sharding (could be added relatively easily but we don't currently need it, I would suggest maybe looking at Cassandra)
 * No replication (you could use a HTTP load balancer though)
 * Delete not yet implemented
 * RemoteResourceIndex in OpenWayback is broken in 2.1 and 2.2 and requires a [patch].
-The patch will be included in OpenWayback 2.3.
+This has been fixed in OpenWayback 2.3.

 [RocksDB]: http://rocksdb.org/
 [patch]: https://github.com/iipc/openwayback/pull/239